 - Specialty stores: This type of store can only be opened on Tmall Global by merchants with documentation of brand authorizations giving them distribution rights to sell their products throughout China.

 - Authorized stores: This store can only be opened on regular Tmall by merchants who have the license to sell brand goods.
-A franchise store that is authorized to sell certain brands on their premises can sell a variety of products, but they must be authorized to do so by the brand they are selling.
+A franchise store that is authorized to sell certain brands on its premises can sell a variety of products, but it must be authorized to do so by the brand they are selling.

 Tmall Global allows you to set up three kinds of stores: